ChrisArseniou/Greekonomics-The-True-State-of-the-Greek-Economy-Python-Implementation/README.md

-# Greekonomics Survey - Python Adaptation
+# Greekonomics Survey - Python Implementation

 This repository contains a Python adaptation of the insightful economic survey originally conducted by **Greekonomics** in [R](https://github.com/AMantes/Greekonomics/tree/main).
 The project aims to recreate and potentially extend the analysis while paying full homage to the original creator's important work.